nextauthjs/next-auth/www/docs/getting-started/client.md

 }
 ```

 If every one of your pages needs to be protected, you can do this in `_app`, otherwise you can do it on a page-by-page basis.
+Alternatively, there is you can do per page authentication checks client side, instead of having each auth check be blocking (SSR) by using the method described below in [alternative client session handling](#custom-client-session-handling).

 ### Options